Frequently asked questions

 Up to what age can the trainer be used?
 Is it only recommended for preschool and elementary school children?

-The trainer is ideal for ages 4–12, but certain types (UBrace, UPilot) can also be used during adolescence.
-A specialist will decide what is most appropriate for a given age and deviation.
+The trainer is ideal for ages 4–12, but certain types (UBrace, UPilot) can also be used effectively for teenagers and even adults.
+The specialist will decide on the most appropriate treatment for the patient at their given age.

 Is it enough to buy one device?
 Or can it wear out if the child wears it for a long time?